2025 Music Reviews

 Tune-Yards, Better Dreaming (2025) D+

-In the best moments from her previous records, Garbus was able to properly combine off-beat melodies with her distinctive voice, except now she thinks she can overpower a stale production with yelping and hollering humdrum pronouncements.
+In the best moments from her previous records, Garbus was able to properly combine off-beat melodies with her distinctive voice, except now she's sure she can overpower a stale production with yelping and hollering humdrum pronouncements.
 Sorry, but no one's seeing rainbows these days.

 Tyler, the Creator, Don't Tap the Glass (2025) B+

-Following the release of the much-denser "Chromakopia" last year, Tyler decided to put out this twenty-eight minute LP and it's quite a enjoyable mini-record with a focus on being a fun dance record: "Big Poe" is a nod to 80's rap, "Sugar On My Tongue" is a sarcastic take on "sexual pop" and both "Don't You Worry Baby" and "I'll Take Care of You" (the latter with a nice Nintendo-like piano piece playing in the background) are dreamy.
+Following the release of the much-denser "Chromakopia" last year, Tyler decided to put out this twenty-eight minute LP and it's quite an enjoyable mini-record with an emphasis on just having a blast: "Big Poe" is a nod to 80's rap, "Sugar On My Tongue" is a sarcastic take on "sexual pop" and both "Don't You Worry Baby" and "I'll Take Care of You" (the latter with a nice Nintendo-like piano piece playing in the background) are dreamy.
 The man has layers to him, I tell ya.
 And I agree with him: I don't trust white dudes with dreads, either.

 Kali Uchis, Sincerely, (2025) B-